se8870/Sp00ki/README.md

 If you have issues just fix it yourself, lmao jk you can create issues or just help me fixing by make "pull requests"

 Ah if you're using my bare, ESC > Map > Right Click on "Los Santos Cementery" and it will teleport you immediately.

+## FAQ
+Q: Why using Object?
+A: I'm using "player object" to make sure the ghost only appears on single player (can be more if someone enters the cementery but still they can't see your ghost)